gracicot/subgine/README.md

 subgine
 =======

+> This repository is outdated.
+The next version may be available some day.

 A simple physic engine made from scratch working with multiple sub-engine.
 This engine feature abstraction beetween the number of dimensions you're working with using templates.

 Subgine has not achieved a stable release yet, so use it at your own risks!